 The kitchen can be a virtual playground for your dog's nose and taste buds.
-Most dogs love food and especially yearn for "people food".
-Dog experts have discouraged the feeding of table scraps to dogs for years because of the potentials for toxicity, obesity and general poor health.
-While healthy, well-balanced diets can be prepared for dogs using human food, it is essential to feed the right foods.
-Know what foods to avoid so you can prevent poisoning and keep your dog healthy.
-If... you suspect your dog has ingested a toxic food, seek veterinary attention immediately.
+Most dogs love food and especially yearn for "people food."
+Dog experts have... discouraged the feeding of table scraps to dogs for years because of the potentials for toxicity, illness, obesity, and general poor health.

 01 of 10

-- Grapes and Raisins can cause irreversible damage to the kidneys, possible resulting in death.
+- Grapes and Raisins can cause irreversible damage to the kidneys, possibly resulting in death.

-- Signs of toxicity include vomiting, loss of appetite, diarrhea, abdominal pain, decreased urine production (possibly leading to lack of urine production), weakness and drunken gait.
+- Signs of toxicity include vomiting, loss of appetite, diarrhea, abdominal pain, decreased urine production (possibly leading to a lack of urine production), weakness, and a drunken gait.

-- Onset of signs typically occurs within 24 hours (though... they can start just a few hours after consumption)
+- The onset of signs typically occurs within 24 hours... (though they can start just a few hours after consumption).

 - Your vet may start by inducing vomiting, or the stomach might be pumped (gastric lavage).
 Treatment involves aggressive supportive care - particularly fluid therapy and medications.